gunrein/wallowa/website/docs/contributing.md

 Run the documentation development server with `npm run docs:dev`.

-#### Deploy the latest documentation & website content
+#### Deploy the latest documentation & website content {#deploy-website}

 [Cloudflare Pages](https://pages.cloudflare.com/)
 are used to host the website and documentation.
-Deployment is automatic when any changes are merged into the `website_production` branch.
+Deployment is automatic when any changes are merged into the `website-production` branch.
 There is no need to build the website and documentation locally/elsewhere, it will be generated automatically from the latest source code by the deploy process.

+1. `git checkout website-production` - with the `main` branch up-to-date, switch to the `website-production`
+2. `git pull --rebase origin main` - rebase the changes from `main` into `website-production`
+3. `git push origin website-production` - push the new content to GitHub.
+This will trigger a website rebuild and deploy on CloudFlare Pages.
+4. Update the [Docker Hub repository overview] to add a link to the new version's Dockerfile in the "Supported tags and respective Dockerfile links" section

 ### Improvements to the tool